 KOG light is miniatures battle game, in which each side prepares a selection of miniatures from their collection.
-KOG light is designed for 1/144 scale armor and "12mm" infantry.
-All miniatures are assumed to be on appropriately-sized round bases of diameter half to double the height of the miniature.
+KOG light is designed for 1/144 scale armor and "12 mm" infantry.
+All miniatures are assumed to be on round bases comparable to the height and width of the miniature.

-Combat Units

-Forces are typically grouped into units of like type, although specialist and command units may consist of a single armor model or base of infantry.
-Whether a single model or more, actions affecting a unit apply to every model in that unit.
+Combat Units - Miniatures are typically grouped into units of like type, while specialist and command units may consist of a single armor model or base of infantry.